Semiott/AdaiNet/README.md

 - Culinary Communitites in Kundara, Kollam, Kerala

 ## What it does
-- NalaNet is an Ethereum Experience, Entertainment and Engineering Platform powered by the concept of Non Fungible Tokens.
+- Creates an Ethereum Ecosystem Experience powered by the concept of Interactive and Innovative Non Fungible Tokens.
-- It is created for tokenising the food recipes, food streets, food sharing events, food blogs, food festivals and so on.
+- Tokenisises the food recipes, food streets, food sharing events, food blogs, food festivals and related social businesses.
-- NalaNet envisions an enthusiastic and exciting future for dynamic decentralization of culinary cultures and cuisines across the world.
+- Creates an enthusiastic and exciting future for dynamic decentralization of culinary cultures and cuisines across the world.
-- NalaNet is embarking on a creative convergence of food makers, lovers and consumers beyond the walls of accumulations and aggregations.
+- Embarks on a creative convergence of food makers, lovers and consumers beyond the walls of accumulations and aggregations.

 ## How we built it
 - The Food Streets are captured on Videos and added to the IPFS.
 The Food Recipes are also added to IPFS.